"Ugly Duck" coaxial 1/4 wave dipoles for FM

 Next, strip the center conductor insulation off leaving approx 1/8 to 1/4 in above from where the shield folds back.
 If the center

 can be cut to match your desired 1/4 wavelength.
 Cut the exposed portion of the center conductor to exactly 1/4 wave measuring from the

 stub to the end of the radiator.
 Install your PL-258 or 259 at the bottom and you will be ready to check it for shorts with an Ohm meter and then to tune her up simply by sliding the shield tube up or down.
 If you are creating a 70cm version, then you

 The assembly slides easily in to 3/4 inch Schedule 40 PVC which did not affect the tuning on any of the three flavors that I built.
 Caution: Use of grey PVC may throw your bench tuning off and increase SWR.
 A 3/4 in galvanized electrical conduit clamp makes it easy to mount the antenna radiator up or down.
 I don't see

 any reason why just carving this out on the end of a piece of coax and clamping or stapling it in place a few inches below the radiative shield wouldn't make a dandy

 attic antenna that would be easy to horizontally polarize, say across horizontal wood rafters for SSB and CW operations.
 I have a feeling that a six meter version, although a little bulky, just might be a downright decent antenna when the band is open.
 Note: My tuning experience revealed that this antenna can be tuned for optimal SWR on either but not both polarizations.
 Or, at least

 it couldn't be on my test bench with my particular set of tuning tools and skill.

 The antennas that I built were both the necessity of economics and invention using the LMR 400 that I already had on hand.
-My original intent was only to create a 220 antenna
+My original intent was only to create an antenna